AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 3. First player - 70 points
 The third updating must be after the first, but there are no guarantees that the second will be between the 1st and 3rd.

-Reading updates from the stream occurs with the speed twice as fast as the speed of the provisioned write capacity within your table.
+Reading updates from the stream occurs with the speed twice as fast as the speed of the contributed write space within your table.

-Also there is good opportunity to manage data in console in such a way: the name of the key, the item before (old one) and after (new one) and the type of updating (INSERT, REMOVE or MODIFY).
+Also there is a good opportunity to manage data in console in such a way: key name, previous item (old one) and after (new one) and the type of updating (INSERT, REMOVE or MODIFY).

 ### Triggers
-DynamoDB Triggers is a mechanism that admits to execute custom actions if there were any updates on item level in the table.
+DynamoDB Triggers is a mechanism that admits to execute custom actions if there were any modifications on item stage in the table.
 So, you can specify it with the help of this algorithm:
-* The custom logic (code of trigger) is stored in AWS function as a code
+* The custom logic (code of trigger) is kept in AWS function as a code
 * Associate an AWS Lambda function to the stream (via DynamoDB Streams) on a table
 * AWS Lambda reads the updates from the associated stream and executes the code in the function.